PM WIN-T: History

 However, military operations in Desert Storm in 1991, as well as Operation Enduring Freedom in Afghanistan in 2001 and Operation Iraqi Freedom in 2003 revealed inadequacies in MSE to support highly mobile and dispersed forces in a digital environment.
 Before the widespread availability of satellite communications technology, battlefield communications required the installation and maintenance of relay towers and cables, limiting range and flexibility of missions.
 The outdated MSE could no longer keep up with the pace of battle.
 WIN-T was conceived to solve this problem and to enable mobile mission command on the battlefield.
 The systems development and integration for Project Manager WIN-T began in 2002.

 Consequently, the Joint Network Node (JNN) network, as an outgrowth of the 3rd Infantry Division Operational Needs Statement, was developed to bridge the gap between MSE and the "full" on-the-move WIN-T network capability.
 The JNN network provided battalion-level and above with the ability to connect to the Army's digitized systems, voice, data and video via satellite Internet connection at-the-quick-halt.
 It obtained instantaneous battlefield success.

 As a result, the Army, along with Congressional assistance in the form of supplemental funding, shifted their priority from WIN-T to JNN.
 The fielding of JNN started in 2004 to support operations in Iraq and Afghanistan.
 As the result of a Nunn-McCurdy restructure on June 5, 2007, the WIN-T program was restructured into four separate Increments.
 The JNN program was integrated into WIN-T as Increment 1.
 Further development led to Increment 2, which was first fielded in 2012.
-Funding re-allocation is currently being debated by Congress.
+Funding re-allocation was debated by Congress in early June 2021.

 WIN-T Increment 1

 WIN-T Increment 1 provides networking at-the-halt capability down to battalion level (1a) with a follow-on enhanced networking at-the-halt (1b) to improve efficiency and encryption.
 WIN-T Increment 1 components reside at the theater, corps, division, brigade and battalion levels.

-WIN-T Increment 1 provides a full range of data, voice and video communications at-the-quick-halt, which allows Soldiers to simply pull over on the side of the road to communicate without wasting valuable time setting up complicated infrastructure.
+WIN-T Increment 1 provides a full range of data, voice and video communications at-the-quick-halt, which allows soldiers to simply pull over on the side of the road to communicate without wasting valuable time setting up complicated infrastructure.
 WIN-T Increment 1 is a Joint compatible communications package that allows the Soldier to use advanced networking capabilities, and is also interoperable with current force systems and future increments of WIN-T. WIN-T Increment 1a upgrades the former Joint Network Node (JNN) satellite capability to access the Ka-band defense Wideband Global Satellite (WGS), reducing reliance on expensive commercial Ku-band satellite.
 WIN-T Increment 1b introduces the Net Centric Waveform (NCW), a dynamic waveform that optimizes bandwidth and satellite utilization and Colorless Core technology, which further enhances security.